-Quality Craft Models was founded in 1965 by Bob Weaver and wife Shirley.
-What started as an
+Quality Craft Models was an American Hobby Manufacturer founded in 1965 by Bob Weaver and his wife Shirley.
+It started as an

-operation producing Wooden and white metal Craftsman Kits consisting of buildings, rolling stock, etc., in gauges from 'N' to 'O', has grown
+operation producing wooden and white metal Craftsman Kits consisting of buildings and rolling stock, in gauges from 'N' to

 The first location for the business was an old, single story print shop located on Wheatley Avenue in

-Northumberland, PA.
-Joe Hayter, current owner and President of the Company, started in 1969.
+Road 40' ribbed box cars.
+Joe Hayter became President of the company in 1969.
 Joe was for a time

 married to Bob Weaver's daughter.
 In 1974, a newer, more modern facility was constructed near the old print shop.